JvanKatwijk/qt-dab/README.md

 For Windows an  **installer** can be found in the releases section of this repository
  * https://github.com/JvanKatwijk/qt-dab/releases.

-Currently, there are two versions, one with the name ending in *-scalar*, the other one with the name ending in *-avx*.
+Currently, there might be two versions, one with the name ending in *-scalar*, the other one with the name ending in *-avx*.
 As mesntioned earlier, the suffix tells whether or not *avx2* instructions are used in some of the computations or not.
 Older CPU's do not support these